Top 10 Web Design Mistakes To Correct in 2022

 7. Catch-all landing pages

-Instead, when setting up a campaign, whether that’s paid or organic, look to setup specific landing pages for the target audience that hs messaging directly for them.
+Instead, when setting up a campaign, whether that’s paid or organic, look to set up engaging landing pages for the target audience that have messaging directly for them.
 After all, when looking at a marketing tool, a sales person will be looking for different things than a marketer would.
 That’s how you need to think.

 8. Multiple navigation